Yayoi Kusama Trivia Questions

 Click to reveal answer ›

 Her auction record is about $10.5 million for a 1959 painting.
-No living female artist has hit $100 million at auction.
+No known sale, private or public, has approached $100 million for the artist, and no living female artist has achieved that sum at auction or otherwise.

 Click to reveal answer ›